stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 1 simple app to run the company.

-To learn more visit: [https://stratappsaas.com/strategy-execution/](https://stratappsaas.com/strategy-execution/ "https://stratappsaas.com/strategy-execution/").
+To learn more visit [making strategy execution successful](https://stratappsaas.com/strategy-execution/ "strategy execution").